8go/matrix-commander/README.md

 $ matrix-commander --rename-device "my new name"
 $ # set display-name for authenticated user
 $ matrix-commander --display-name "Alex"
+$ # list all the rooms that I am a member of, all joined rooms
+$ matrix-commander --joined-rooms
+$ # list all the members of 2 specific rooms
+$ matrix-commander --joined-members '!someroomId1:example.com' \
+    '!someroomId2:example.com'
+$ # list all the members of all rooms  that I am member of
+$ matrix-commander --joined-members '*'
 $ # skip SSL certificate verification for a homeserver without SSL
 $ matrix-commander --no-ssl -m "also working without Let's Encrypt SSL"
 $ # use your own SSL certificate for a homeserver with SSL and local certs